Azure/bellhop/docs/scaler/modules/README.md

     $tags += Set-SaveTags $saveData
 ```

+#### Setting new Resource Config:
-At last we have all the data required to scale the desired resource:
+At this time, whether we are scaling _UP_ or _DOWN_ we have all the data required to scale the target resource.
+All that we need to do is issue the proper PowerShell command and pass in our updated `$config` and `$tags` objects.

+_Note: the config object is passed to the Set-Resource command as a hash table by using "@" instead of "$" in front of "config"_.

+**App Service Set Resource Example**:
 ```
 Set-AzAppServicePlan @config -Tag $tags
 ```